Cape Arago State Park

 • The area offers opportunities for fishing, hiking, watching seals and sea lions

-Bordered on the south by Shore Acres State Park, the park was previously a part of Louis J. and Lela Simpson's estate.
-In 1932, the Simpson Family donated it to the State of Oregon.
+Bordered to the south by Shore Acres State Park, this land was once part of the estate of Louis J. and Lela Simpson.
+In 1932, the Simpson family donated it to the State of Oregon.

-In 1778, the headland was named Cape Gregory in honor of Saint Gregory, and later, in 1850 Cape Arago after French physicist and politician Francois Arago.
-There is a theory that in 1579 English explorer Sir Francis Drake sheltered his ship in the south cove of Cape Arago.
-During World War II, this spot was used by the Coast Guard and U.S. Army as a lookout site and a radio station.
+In 1778, the headland was named Cape Gregory in honor of Saint Gregory.
+Later, in 1850, it was renamed Cape Arago after French physicist and politician François Arago.
+Some theories suggest that Sir Francis Drake sheltered his ship in the south cove of Cape Arago in 1579.
+During World War II, the area served as a Coast Guard and U.S. Army lookout site and radio station.

-The park offers an opportunity for fishing, hiking, watching seabirds, offshore colonies of seals and sea lions at Simpson Reef and Shell Island.
+The park offers an opportunity for fishing, hiking, and watching seabirds, offshore colonies of seals, and sea lions at Simpson Reef and Shell Island.

-A part of the Oregon Coast Trail, the four-mile trail runs along the coast and provides access to Sunset Bay State Park via the Shore Acres State Park.
-Another 2.25-mile Pack Trail leads to Shore Acres.
-Also, there are half-mile trails (north and south coves) to the wildlife refuge and tide pools.
+A section of the Oregon Coast Trail, this four-mile coastal route offers scenic views and connects to Sunset Bay State Park via the Shore Acres State Park.
+Additionally, the 2.25-mile Pack Trail provides another route to Shore Acres.

-The south cove trail leads to a sandy beach and excellent tide pools (Please do not touch or remove tide pools plants and animals!).
+The South Cove trail leads to a sandy beach and excellent tide pools.
+(Please do not touch or remove tide pool habitats!)

-The north cove trail runs down to a beach with tide pools, spots for fishing, and views of the off-shore colonies of seals and sea lions at Shell Island.
-The north cove is closed from March 1st to June 30th to protect seal pups.
+The North Cove trail runs down to a beach with tide pools, fishing spots, and views of Shell Island's off-shore colonies of seals and sea lions.
+The North Cove is closed from March 1st to June 30th to protect seal pups.

 Cape Arago Trail